better-internet/radworks-docs/docs/understanding-radicle/glossary.md

 Radicle uses Git as a database, with project data, remotes, and identities stored in a single Git monorepo.

 ## network
-The people who use Radicle tooling and the projects they collaborate on, supported by seed nodes, which provide a data availability layer for projects and identities.
+The people who use Radicle tooling and their projects collaborate, supported by seed nodes, which provide a data availability layer for projects and identities.

 ## passphrase